garrandall/popular-music-data/tracks/nothing-s-gonna-stop-us-now-starship.md

 And we can build this dream together (Hey baby) Standing strong forever (I know)
-Nothing's gonna stop us now (Hey baby, nothing's gonna stop us) If this world runs out of lovers (Hey baby, ooh)
+Nothing's gonna stop us now (Hey baby, nothing's gonna stop us) If this world runs out of lovers (Hey baby, oh)
 We'll still have each other (Nothing's gonna) Nothing's gonna stop us (Hey baby, nothing's gonna stop us now, yeah) And we can build this dream together